grisha/grisha.github.com/source/_posts/2018-01-23-explaining-proof-of-work.markdown

 in total secrecy, still affects the outcome, as long as the final discovery (if found at all) is publicized.

-Taking advantage of this mind-boggling statistical phenomenon whereby any participation affects the outcome even if in complete secrecy and without success, _is_ what makes Satoshi's invention so remarkably brilliant.
+Taking advantage of this mind-boggling probabilistic phenomenon whereby any participation affects the outcome even if in complete secrecy and without success, _is_ what makes Satoshi's invention so remarkably brilliant.